 - Apple Music, for example.
 I recently signed up for it.
 They really obsess about how do I make sure that Des gets the right music first?
 And they’ve built this interactive playing ground, where you kind of hit things to either remove or add to your library.
 But again, their obsession is how do we make sure that Des hears the right music?
 Because if he doesn’t, he’s going to close it and open Spotify.

-- Similarly, Superhuman, which is the hottest new email client in the Valley – well, maybe joint hottest alongside Front – their whole thing is keyboard shortcuts and speed is what’s important, and they’ve built this near-on interactive game, where it’s just keep using all of our fancy features as much as you can because we know that when you’ve used them all, you’re going to love this product.
+- Similarly, Superhuman, which is the hottest new email client in the Valley, their whole thing is keyboard shortcuts and speed is what’s important, and they’ve built this nearly interactive game, where it’s just keep using all of our fancy features as much as you can because we know that when you’ve used them all, you’re going to love this product.

 - Coda, another example, is the future of documents in a sense.
 And they’ve built an interactive walk-through where they won’t let you use their product until you’ve seen it at its best.
 They really want you to taste the value that they bring.
 They insist on you demonstrating comprehension, understanding and appreciation of every cool thing that they have.
 That is so much better than dropping them onto a blank page and saying, “Go for it,” right?
 But they obsess about this idea that we know if people use our signature features, they will stick around.
 They will retain, and our business will succeed.
 If they don’t, we will fail.

 “Are you building what you sell?
 Are you selling what you build?”

 And once you fundamentally accept that, it changes how you prioritize onboarding.
 Onboarding exists in this state between what your marketing team are promising the world, and what your product team are building.
 The key question here is, are you building what you sell?
 Are you selling what you build?
 And most companies don’t actually have somebody who obsesses over this.
 They kind of sit there scratching their head.
 It sort of falls between the chasm between product and marketing, but it’s a really, really important area for you to think about.